sooheon/hangul-utils/README.md

 ## Thanks

-Thanks to kaniblu for the [hangul-utils](https://github.com/kaniblu/hangul-utils)
+Thanks to kaniblu for the Python [hangul-utils](https://github.com/kaniblu/hangul-utils) library, which inspired this.

 ## License